A version of this review of “Clara Solo” first ran when the film premiered at the 2021 Cannes Film Festival.

 A quiet character study that somewhere along the line morphs into a Costa Rican version of “Carrie,” “Clara Sola” mixes religion, mysticism and sexuality in a way that feels simultaneously odd, disquieting and richly rewarding.
 It starts out beautifully restrained and ends up somewhere else entirely, but it’s all the more interesting for its split personality.

-The first feature from Costa Rican-Swedish director Nathalie Álvarez Mesén, “Clara Sola” premiered at the Cannes Film Festival Thursday afternoon in the Directors Fortnight sidebar.
-The film’s star, Wendy Chinchilla, is also making her feature-film debut; she’s a Costa Rican dancer with no experience in film but a powerful presence that speaks volumes through stillness.
+“Clara Solo” is the first feature from Costa Rican-Swedish director Nathalie Álvarez Mesén, and also the feature debut of film’s star, Wendy Chinchilla.
+She’s a Costa Rican dancer with no experience in film but a powerful presence that speaks volumes through stillness.